Burmese–Siamese War (1765–1767): Lessons from the War of 1760

+Implementation of strategies

 The war came near the peak of Konbaung military power.
 (Their victory over the Chinese is considered the peak).
-According to Lieberman, the "near simultaneous victories over Siam (1767) and China (1765–1769) testified to a truly astonishing elan unmatched since Bayinnaung."
+According to Lieberman, the "near simultaneous victories over Siam (1767) and China (1765–1769) testified to a truly astonishing plan unmatched since Bayinnaung."
 To be sure, it was not so much that the Burmese had more troops or superior weapons; they did not.
 The main reason for Burmese victory was the same as that in the 1760 war: the Burmese, who had been in successive wars since 1740, simply had experienced, proven, confident commanders, while most Siamese commanders had little battlefield experience except in the 1760 war.

+Burmese contingents conquered Lanna in 1763–1764 and conquered Laos in 1765, allowing the Burmese to outflank the Siamese northern frontiers.
+Burmese conquests of Lanna and Laos are detrimental to Ayutthaya as these newly-conquered regions provided the Burmese, under Nemyo Thihapate, with a great number of manpower resources and other provisions.
+A large number of Lanna and Lao men were recruited into the Burmese armies.
 It was the Burmese commanders' ability to lead a multi-ethnic army which consisted of regiments from various parts of the empire that made the invasion even possible.
 (Upper Burma, the home of Konbaung dynasty, alone could not have launched an offensive war against a more populous Siam without its policy of having the conquered lands contribute to its next war effort).
 In this war, the Burmese command was able to inspire (or push) their troops.
 Historian Harvey writes: "When roused, the men fought with spirit, vying among themselves as to who should first mount the wall" although he wonders why: "They died like flies from preventable disease, and suffered ghastly wounds for which they received no thanks from the King, as the loss of a limb, even in honorable service, disqualified a man from entering the palace: His Majesty's sight must not be sullied by reality."
-Equally important, the Burmese commanders were able to motivate their Siamese levies, which by the battle of Ayutthaya made up a significant minority of the Burmese army.
-The Siamese participation in the Burmese army highlights the fact that the war was between the rulers, not between nations.

-On the other hand, despite having made extensive preparations, when actual war came, Siamese commanders proved listless and uncoordinated.
-In all, they appeared to have relied much on the defenses of Ayutthaya, perhaps thinking that the Burmese would not be able to lay siege beyond the dry season.
-According to the Burmese chronicles, the southern Burmese army faced an easier time than in 1760.
-(They faced token opposition until it reached Nonthaburi, dangerously close to Ayutthaya.
-In contrast, the Siamese put up several spirited defensive stands in 1760, greatly slowing down the Burmese advance).

-The Burmese would not make any progress against a better-led Siam, now based in Bangkok, in the future.
-This was the last war in which the Burmese were able to get near Ayutthaya, and achieve territorial gains.
-Burmese prowess progressively worsened over the next decades, and lost territory.
-They managed to penetrate to central Siam in 1775–1776, but were decisively defeated at the border in 1785–1786, after which the Burmese would no longer attempt another full-scale invasion.